Seeking for adventures? Here’re the best treks in Vietnam!

 Nam Cat Tien National Park

 As one of Vietnam’s most important and largest National Parks, Nam Cat Tien is a “can’t miss” name for trekkers.
-Whether you want to explore the untouched forest, catch a glimpse of a little-known wildlife or challenge yourself to off-the-beaten-track trekking, Nam Cat Tien National Park near Ho Chi Minh City is the ultimate expedition for nature-lovers.
+Whether you want to explore the untouched forest, catch a glimpse of little-known wildlife or challenge yourself to off-the-beaten-track trekking, Nam Cat Tien National Park near Ho Chi Minh City is the ultimate expedition for nature-lovers.
 This is the home to abundant wildlife, including gibbons, sambar deer, wild boar, black-shanked douc and rare flora and fauna.
 The gibbon trek offers a chance to see endangered primates in the wild.
 A highlight of the trek is undoubtedly the viewing of gibbons and their daily activities.